Conrad The Dieffenbachia

 Conrad is a tropical plant and prefers higher levels of humidity.
-Regular misting or using a humidifier nearby can help increase humidity levels.
+A humid room or using a humidifier nearby can help increase humidity levels.
 Conrad’s love for humidity makes me a good bathroom plant.
+Find out how to increase humidity in your home here.

 The perfect indoor temperature for Conrad is between 18-23°C. As long as the indoor temperature doesn't dip lower than 18°C Conrad will be happy.